NadavMargaliot/Ex2_Graph_Algo-/README.md

 ## Navigate the menu:
 When the user will run the program a pop up menu will appear.
 At the menu bar the user will find 3 buttons:
-Save/Load , Edit Graph , Algorithms.
+Save/Load , Edit Graph , Algorithm.
 ### Save/Load:
 #### Save - The program let the user to save a current graph to a JSON file.
 #### Load - The program let the user to load a graph from a JSON file.